What is a Cgroup?

 How often do we meet?

-A Cgroup meets a max of 1.5hrs a week to go through guide.
-Outside of that 1.5hrs, we ask that the group be involved in Community Groups for 1.5hrs which would give a total of 3hrs a week to live out Discipleship Lifestyle.
+A Cgroup meets a minimum of 1.5hrs a week to go through guide.
+Outside of that 1.5hrs, we ask that the group be involved in Community Groups for approximately 1.5hrs which would give a total of 3hrs a week to live out Discipleship Lifestyle.

 Total number of hours would be minimum of 3hrs.